-Measuring to discriminate among types of players.
+Measuring second-order beliefs presents several advantages.
+On the one hand, mutually consistent second-order normative beliefs suggest that a norm is present.
+This occurs when most people believe that most people think one should behave in a particular way.
+On the other hand, measuring second-order beliefs allows us to discriminate among types of players, and predict under which conditions we might expect norm compliance.
 For example, a player who consistently chooses an equal share in an Ultimatum game may be deemed to be generous, but what if that player believes that only an equal share will be acceptable to her opponent, whereas she also believes that less generous shares are perfectly fair?
 Such a player may be expected to rationally choose a much less equitable share if the situation allows her to do so with impunity.
+To explore the possibility of such differences in beliefs and motives, we focus on multivariate techniques that can identify heterogeneity across individuals.

 Background